Author, Andrew Gibson

 To send money from Ireland to the UK normally takes 1-3 working days for your money to arrive.

-The time taken can vary because of weekends, public holidays, daily cut-off times, and how efficient the receiving bank is.
+The time taken varies because of weekends, public holidays, daily cut-off times, and the efficiency of the receiving bank.

 If you send in your Euros in the afternoon, not the morning, it may count as the next working day.
 The cut-off time for international payments to the UK is normally around 4 pm (Irish Standard Time).